 The Usage Monitoring Information for Non-3GPP access indicate parameters that shall be used for monitoring the usage of the detected service data flow traffic carried via Non-3GPP access.
 If a parameter is not included here, the value provided in the Usage Monitoring information above applies.

+The Alternative QoS Parameter Set(s) define alternative set(s) of QoS parameters for the service data flow.
+Every set consists of a 5QI, an UL and a DL maximum-bitrate as well as an UL and a DL guaranteed-bitrate QoS parameter.